PseudoBob-Delightus/fanfic/stories/cuddling-with-twilight/chapter-001.md

 You look back at the animal in your bed, and back at Carl.
 He's desperately undressing.
 "Jesus fucking Christ, Carl."

+### Author's Note
-- [ ] Now all of FIMFiction knows you want to hug a small horse.
+Now all of FIMFiction knows you want to hug a small horse.